|AMAZING TRUE COLOUR REPRODUCTION|

 COLOUR MATCHING IN FINE ART REPRODUCTION

-CAMERA Studio lighting, and a high-quality dSLR /medium/large format camera intended for art reproduction, will create the best digital file possible.
+Studio lighting, and a high-quality DSLR /medium/large format camera intended for art reproduction, will create the best digital file possible.

-SCANNER Light must not enter between the scanner bed and the artwork; conditions must be maintained if multiple images are required, in the case of a large artwork.
+Light must not enter between the scanner bed and the artwork; conditions must be maintained if multiple images are required, which applies in the case of a large artwork.

 WHAT IS COLOUR MATCHING?